ERGO-Code/HiGHS/src/pdlp/README.md

 nvidia-smi
 ``

 This should print a table of GPU-related stats.
-If it doesn't, you should install the “nvidia-utils” package which will also contain the “nvidia-smi” tool inside it.
-To install this package, run the command in the terminal:

-``
-sudo apt install nvidia-utils-515
-``
+If it doesn't, get in touch with Ivet, because trying to install drivers separately from the cuda toolkit can lead to a lot of trouble on different Ubuntu setups.

 * Run the following in a terminal